 Skip to main content

 ZeroEval supports opt-in source-side PII redaction in the Python and TypeScript SDKs.
-When enabled, sensitive values are redacted before spans are buffered, logged, or sent by the SDK.
+When enabled, sensitive values in ingested payload fields (input_data and output_data) are redacted before spans are sent by the SDK.

 This is an SDK-side feature.
 ZeroEval does not rely on backend-side redaction for this behavior.